westlake-repl/IDvs.MoRec/README.md

 | Bili | HR@10 | 4.91 | 5.62 | 5.55 | **5.73** | +16.70% |
 | Bili | NDCG@10 | 2.71 | 3.08 | 3.03 | **3.14** | +15.87% |

+It can be seen from the results that both IDRec and MoRec have been greatly improved.
+During the experiment, it was also found that the convergence speed was significantly accelerated when using the in-batch debias loss.
+It is worth noting that under this more optimal training strategy, the viewpoints in our paper are still confirmed.

 ## Citation
 If you use our code or find IDvs.MoRec useful in your work, please cite our paper as: